WE.177: WE.177B

 WE.177B weighed 457 kg, with a fixed yield of 450 kt (1900 TJ).
 Although it weighed in excess of 1000 lb, it was known in RAF Service as the 'Bomb, Aircraft, HE 950lb MC', to differentiate it from the conventional 'Bomb, Aircraft, 1000 lb GP HE', which gave rise to its popular name '950'.
 WE.177B had airburst, impact, or laydown options.

 Numbers built are still uncertain, but reliable sources put the figure at fifty-three (53), and all were retired by August 1998.
-When Polaris became operational, the Vulcan force continued in a sub-strategic tactical role with these and other bombs assigned to the NATO SACEUR.
+When Polaris became operational, the Avro Vulcan continued in a sub-strategic tactical role with these and other bombs assigned to the NATO SACEUR.
 With the retirement of the Vulcans, WE.177B was carried by successor aircraft, including the Panavia Tornado.

 WE.177C

 WE.177C weighed 457 kg, with a fixed yield of 190 kt (800 TJ).

 WE.177C was deployed only in RAF Germany; in the tactical strike role, and used initially by the Jaguar, and later by the Tornado.
 It was deployed probably from the early 1970s, after deployment of Chevaline had begun.
 WE.177C was retired by August 1998.